Skip to code content (skip section selection)

 (C) Access required.

-(1) Except as provided in paragraph (C)(2) below, no principal building, structure, or use may be erected or established on any lot which does not abut at least 30 feet on a street that is publicly-dedicated and maintained by the town or the North Carolina Department of Transportation.
+(1) Except as provided in paragraph (C)(2) below, no principal building, structure, or use may be erected or established on any lot which does not abut at least 30 feet on a street that is publicly-dedicated and maintained by the town or the North Carolina Department of Transportation (NCDOT).

-(2) The Planning Director may authorize, in specific situations, alternative driveway access when:
+(2) The Board of Adjustment may authorize, as a variance, alternative driveway access when:

 (a) The effect of such application would be to deprive the parcel of reasonable access; or